kisen123/NeuralNetwork/README.md

 ## To-do-list:
-### Make support for matrices
+### Handle matrices - MAYBE JUST USE LibTorch to skip this step
-- Operator overloading(?)
+- Make support for matrices
-- Maybe make support for tensors, i.e. matrices larger than 2D.
-Not needed for a classical neural network, but can't hurt to have
+- Operator overloading in terms of +, -, and * to begin with

 ### Make class for the neural network itself